Jackson Women's Health Organization: Legal challenges

 In March 2017, a U.S. federal court permanently blocked the state of Mississippi from closing JWHO for noncompliance with the law, while still allowing the law to move forward.

 Additional cases were filed in March 2018 and December 2019.
 In a 2018 lawsuit, the plaintiffs said that there was a specific point at which the abortion would be wrongful ("Gestational Age Act").
 This point was determined under the Gestational Age Act as 15 weeks.
 This was later blocked by United States District Judge Carlton W. Reeves and upheld at the Fifth Circuit.

 The state challenged the case where it was certified by the Supreme Court as Dobbs v.
 Jackson Women's Health Organization in May 2021, to be heard in the 2021–22 term.
 Oral arguments in court for Dobbs v.
 Jackson Women's Organization began on December 1, 2021.
-On September 20, 2021, the American College of Obstetricians and Gynecologists (ACOG) and 24 medical organizations submitted an amicus brief in support of Jackson's Women's Health Organizations case.
-They provided support for JWHO by deeming the ban on abortions after 15 weeks as a threat to safe medical care for women.
+On September 20, 2021, the American College of Obstetricians and Gynecologists (ACOG) and 24 medical organizations submitted an amicus brief in support of Jackson's Women's Health Organization.
+They deemed the ban on abortions after 15 weeks as a threat to safe medical care for women.
 In June 2022, the Supreme Court ruled that there existed no constitutional right to abortion, and upheld the Mississippi law, overturning the precedent set in 1973 by Roe v.
 Wade and in 1992 by Planned Parenthood v.
 Casey.
 Derzis announced in July that the clinic would close permanently, and that the building had been sold.

+As of January 2023, the former clinic in Mississippi has been converted into a consignment store and was painted white.